 - Better for you – Choose your own organic, GMO free oils.

 - Better for the planet – Refillable again and again.

 - Cheaper in the long run – My mister investment was a whopping $9.95.
 It won’t take many refills to make that back.

 We were given an oil mister as a gift many years ago but it never worked all that well and after leaving it unattended in the cupboard for too long it got clogged and had to be tossed.
 It was easy for me to slip back into the PAM habit.

 But now PAM and I are finished.

-I picked up an oil mister at Crate & Barrel last week (photo at top of post).
+Now I use a *Misto oil sprayer.
+It is made from aluminum, with some plastic parts and it is BPA free.
 All it takes is a few pumps for the oil to become pressurized and it’s ready to spray.
 The spray is fine and distributes evenly – just like the can.
-My mister is currently filled with flavorless canola for baking but I plan to get a second one for olive oil.

 Are you still hooked on cooking spray?
 Ready to make the swap?

 (PAM spray graphic courtesy of naturallysavvy.com – a great resource for healthy living!)

 *Affiliate link.
 If you make a purchase, I may get a small commission, at no extra cost to you.
 Thanks!